HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk4.md

 ![wk4-revisiting-bellman-equations.png](wk4-revisiting-bellman-equations.png)

-Because the optimality equation is used, $q_*$ is learned directly, eliminating the need for cycling between policy policy improvement / evaluation steps.
+Sarsa is a sample-based version of policy iteration that which uses Bellman equations for action-values, and is dependent on a fixed policy.

-Sarsa is a sample-based version of policy iteration that which uses Bellman equations for action-values, that each depend on a fixed policy.
+In contrast, because the *optimality* Bellman equation is used in Q-learning, $q_*$ is learned directly, eliminating the need for cycling between policy policy improvement / evaluation steps.

 Q-learnng is a sample-based version of value iteration which iteratively applies the Bellman optimality equation, which always improves the action-value function (unless already optimal).